-Freezing your credit report, or adding a security freeze, locks your credit report to inquiries from new companies.
-When your credit report is frozen and a thief tries to apply for credit in your name, the application will be turned down because the business can’t check your credit.
+Freezing your credit report, technically called a security freeze, locks your credit report to inquiries from new companies.
+When your credit report is frozen and a thief tries to apply for credit in your name, the application would presumably be turned down because the business can’t check your credit.
 Freezing your credit reports from all three major credit bureaus is best for maximum protection from fraud and identity theft.

-Credit bureaus have come out with their own lock/unlock subscription features that consumers could easily confuse with a credit freeze.
+Credit bureaus have also created their own lock/unlock subscription features that consumers could easily confuse with a credit freeze.
 The subscription can be tempting since it's often promoted with other convenient credit services like credit monitoring or additional credit reports.
 However, using a credit bureau lock service may bind you to their terms and provide less legal protection than you'd receive through a regular credit freeze.

 - Applying for a credit card or loan: You should unfreeze your credit report when you’re getting ready to apply for a credit card or loan.
 With a freeze in place, the credit card issuer or lender can’t pull your credit report to determine whether you qualify for the loan.
 And without your credit report, your application may be denied.

 - Looking for a house or apartment: It's also a good idea to unfreeze your credit report before going house or apartment hunting.
 Whether you’re renting or buying, you’ll likely go through a credit check.
 Utility companies will also check your credit when you’re establishing new services after you move.

-- Shopping for a new phone also requires a credit check unless you’re planning to pay for the phone in cash upfront.
-Most cell phone providers allow you to pay for your new smartphone in installments, often with no interest, but they check your credit first to figure out how much you must pay down.
-This goes for non-prepaid cell phone service plans too.
+- Shopping for a new phone: This also requires a credit check unless you’re planning to pay for the phone in cash upfront.
+Most cellphone providers allow you to pay for your new smartphone in installments, often with no interest, but they check your credit first to figure out how much you must pay down.
+This goes for non-prepaid cellphone service plans, too.